tungomedia/kvk-app/README.md

 V Install react
 V Create a mockup of the homepage
-V Create rest service (axios instance with optional the apikey baked into the service)
-* Create local store (I think redux in react (vuex in vue))
-* Get the information of the companies
+V Create rest service (axios instance with optional the apikey baked into the service) X Create local store (I think redux in react (vuex in vue)) V Get the information of the companies
-* Create the overview of companies (pagination is optional but preferred)
+V Create the overview of companies (pagination is optional but preferred)
 * Create an UI test (haven't done this before but i think in cypress?)

 PART 2